 Robin Wolfe graduated with an Associates of Arts Degree in Pre-Law; a Bachelor of Science Degree in Political Science; and, a Bachelor of Arts Degree in English before attending law school.
 She received her Juris Doctorate in 1999; and, she has been licensed in the State of Alabama to practice law since 1999.
 She has been licensed to practice in the United States District Courts since 2000.

 After working as a partner in a small firm (Thomas, Boyanton & Clem, L.L.C.), Mrs. Wolfe decided to open her own practice in 2002.
 She has been the sole operator of her business since that time, having defended hundreds of northern Alabamians in all types of criminal matters, including drug trafficking, burglary, and capital murder.

 Mrs. Wolfe served as a substitute municipal judge for the City of Huntsville for approximately six (6) years before switching gears to assist with public defense work for municipal court.
 She was also instrumental in the planning and implementation of some of Madison County's alternative courts: Adult Drug Court; Juvenile Drug Court; and, Family Drug Court.
 She remains active with the Madison County Adult Drug Court and assists with the Madison County Mental Health Court.

-Some of the organizations that Mrs. Wolfe is affiliated with include the following: Huntsville-Madison County Bar Association (Co-Chair Criminal Law Section); Madison County Indigent Defense Panel; Alabama Criminal Defense Lawyers Association (Area Vice President); and, National Criminal Defense Lawyers Association.
+Some of the organizations that Mrs. Wolfe is affiliated with include the following: Huntsville-Madison County Bar Association (Co-Chair Criminal Law Section); Madison County Indigent Defense Panel; Alabama Criminal Defense Lawyers Association (Secretary); and, National Criminal Defense Lawyers Association.
 She has special training in the following areas: death penalty training; judicial college and municipal judge training; drug courts; mental health courts; and, Guardian ad litem certification.